cbonello/flutter_app_intents/documentation/TUTORIAL.md

 ## Step 7: Test Siri Integration

-1. **Make sure the app is installed** on your device (not just running in debug mode)
+1. **Make sure the app is installed** on your device (not just running in debug mode).

-2. **Open the Shortcuts app** on your iOS device and you should see "Counter Intents Tutorial" in the "App Shortcuts" section
+2. **Open the Shortcuts app** on your iOS device.
+You should see "Counter Intents Tutorial" in the "App Shortcuts" section.

 3. **Test with Siri:**
-   - Say: "Hey Siri, increment counter with counter intents tutorial"
+   - "Hey Siri, increment counter with counter intents tutorial"
-   - Say: "Hey Siri, add one with counter intents tutorial"
+   - "Hey Siri, add one with counter intents tutorial"
-   - Say: "Hey Siri, count up using counter intents tutorial"
+   - "Hey Siri, count up using counter intents tutorial"

-4. **The app should open** and the counter should increment
+4. **The app should open** and the counter should increment.

 ## Troubleshooting

 ### Common Issues:

 1. **Shortcuts don't appear:**
-   - Make sure iOS deployment target is 16.0+
+   - Make sure your iOS deployment target is 16.0+.
-   - Rebuild and reinstall the app
+   - Rebuild and reinstall the app.
-   - Check iOS Settings > Siri & Search > [Your App] > Learn from this App is enabled
+   - Check iOS Settings > Siri & Search > [Your App] > "Learn from this App" is enabled.

 2. **Siri doesn't recognize commands:**
-   - Try the exact phrases from the AppShortcuts definition
+   - Try the exact phrases from the `AppShortcuts` definition.
-   - Make sure the app name matches what Siri expects
+   - Make sure the app name matches what Siri expects.
-   - Check that Siri is enabled for your app in Settings
+   - Check that Siri is enabled for your app in Settings.

 3. **Build errors:**
-   - Ensure Xcode is updated to support iOS 16+ features
+   - Ensure Xcode is updated to support iOS 16+ features.
-   - Check that all deployment targets are set to 16.0+
+   - Check that all deployment targets are set to 16.0+.
-   - Clean build folder in Xcode: Product > Clean Build Folder
+   - Clean the build folder in Xcode: Product > Clean Build Folder.

 ### Debug Tips:

-- Check the console output when running the app for any error messages
+- Check the console output when running the app for any error messages.
-- Use Xcode's debugger to see if the Swift intents are being called
+- Use Xcode's debugger to see if the Swift intents are being called.
-- Verify that the Flutter intent handlers are being registered correctly
+- Verify that the Flutter intent handlers are being registered correctly.

 ## What's Next?

 Now that you have a basic working example, you can:

-1. **Add more intents** (reset counter, get counter value, etc.)
+1. **Add more intents** (reset counter, get counter value, etc.).
-2. **Add parameters** to intents for more complex interactions
+2. **Add parameters** to intents for more complex interactions.
-3. **Implement different return types** (with dialogs, opening specific screens, etc.)
+3. **Implement different return types** (with dialogs, opening specific screens, etc.).
-4. **Add intent donations** to improve Siri's learning and suggestions
+4. **Add intent donations** to improve Siri's learning and suggestions.

 ## Key Concepts Learned

-- **App Intents Framework**: iOS 16+ feature for Siri integration
+- **App Intents Framework**: iOS 16+ feature for Siri integration.
-- **Flutter-iOS Bridge**: How Flutter communicates with native iOS code
+- **Flutter-iOS Bridge**: How Flutter communicates with native iOS code.
-- **Intent Registration**: Both Flutter (functional) and iOS (declarative) sides
+- **Intent Registration**: Both Flutter (functional) and iOS (declarative) sides.
-- **App Shortcuts Provider**: Makes intents discoverable by iOS
+- **App Shortcuts Provider**: Makes intents discoverable by iOS.
-- **Voice Phrases**: Natural language commands for Siri
+- **Voice Phrases**: Natural language commands for Siri.

 Congratulations!
 You now have a working Flutter app with Siri integration using App Intents.